Originate/guide/scala/README.md

 0. Use blank lines between statements and declarations to create logical groupings.

-0. Use blank lines only to separate lines that are at the same indentation level.
-Lines at different indentation levels do not need blanks between them.
-Most computer screens have relatively limited vertical real estate; excessive scrolling is counter-productive.

 0. No double blank lines, anywhere.

 0. No trailing whitespace at the end of lines, they cause problems when diffing between files or between versions.
 Configure your text editor to do this for you automatically.